 • Immunosuppression: Mechlorethamine has immunosuppressant properties.
 May predispose patients to infections (bacterial, viral, or fungal).

-• Secondary malignancies: Alkylating agents, including mechlorethamine, are associated with in increased incidence of secondary malignancies; concurrent radiation therapy or combination chemotherapy may increase the risk.
+• Secondary malignancies: Alkylating agents, including mechlorethamine, are associated with an increased incidence of secondary malignancies; concurrent radiation therapy or combination chemotherapy may increase the risk.

 • Tumor lysis syndrome: Hyperuricemia may occur, especially with lymphomas; ensure adequate hydration; consider antihyperuricemic therapy if appropriate.

-• Nonresponding tumors: Bone and nervous system tumors typically respond poorly to treatment with mechlorethamine.
+• Nonresponding tumors: Bone and nervous system tumors typically respond poorly to mechlorethamine.
 The routine use of mechlorethamine in widely disseminated tumors is discouraged.

-• Hazardous agent: Use appropriate precautions for handling and disposal (NIOSH 2014 [group 1]).
-[U.S. Boxed Warning]: Mechlorethamine is a highly toxic nitrogen mustard; avoid inhalation of vapors or dust; review and follow special handling procedures.
-Avoid dust or vapor contact with skin or eyes.
+• Hazardous agent: [US Boxed Warning]: Mechlorethamine is a highly toxic nitrogen mustard; avoid inhalation of vapors or dust; avoid dust or vapor contact with skin or eyes; review and follow special handling procedures.
 If accidental skin exposure occurs, wash/irrigate thoroughly with water for at least 15 minutes, followed by 2% sodium thiosulfate solution; remove and destroy any contaminated clothing.
 If exposure to eye(s) occurs, promptly irrigate for at least 15 minutes with copious amounts of water, normal saline, or balanced salt ophthalmic irrigating solution; obtain ophthalmology consultation.
 The manufacturer recommends neutralizing remaining unused mechlorethamine, empty or partial vials, gloves, tubing, glassware, etc., after mechlorethamine administration; soak in an aqueous solution containing equal volumes of sodium thiosulfate (5%) and sodium bicarbonate (5%) for 45 minutes; rinse with water; dispose of properly.

-CBC with differential and platelet count; renal and hepatic function; signs/symptoms of hypersensitivity reactions, infection, and extravasation
+CBC with differential and platelet count; renal and hepatic function.
+Monitor for signs/symptoms of hypersensitivity reactions and infection.
+Monitor infusion site for extravasation.

 Pregnancy Risk Factor